Lachlan-Mayne/english-notes/shenanigans/Viz's editing space/Crucible Viz.md

 8/11
 Learning Intention
 By the end of the week, you will be able to write an essay paragraph that analyses the human experiences in a related text.

+Success Criteria
+1. You can identify the key human experiences in the poem.
+2. You can analyse how the poet represents these experiences using language techniques and form.
+3. You can link the context of the poem to the human experiences.
+4. You can explore how the poet uses paradox, inconsistency and anomalies to give insight into human experience.